 A charitable gift annuity is a contract between the donor and Curtis that obligates Curtis to pay a fixed amount (“the annuity”) at the end of each calendar quarter to one or more annuitants.
 Payments from the annuity contract are for life and can begin immediately or can be deferred for a period determined by the donor and set forth in the annuity contract.
 At Curtis, charitable gift annuities are not available to residents of some states.
 The minimum gift required by Curtis is $10,000 in cash or marketable securities, and the annuitant(s) must be sixty-five or older.
 Curtis will deposit annuity payments directly to you bank account, or make payments by check.
 Please contact the Curtis development office for current gift annuity rates, and a detailed explanation of our charitable gift annuity program.

 Charitable-remainder trusts are the most flexible of all charitable life-income plans.
-They pay income to the donor (or a designate) for life, then distribute the remaining principal (the “charitable remainder”) to Curtis.
+They pay income to the donor (or a designated beneficiary) for life, then distribute the remaining principal (the “charitable remainder”) to Curtis.
 The trust must pay the non-charitable beneficiary (usually the donor) either a fixed percentage of the value of the trust determined once-a-year (a unitrust) or a fixed amount based on the initial gift (an annuity trust).
 For donors over the age of 55 who fund their trust with a minimum gift of $100,000, Curtis will serve as Trustee at no cost to the donor.